stevdza-san/DiaryApp/README.md

 * [Firebase Auth](https://firebase.google.com/docs/auth/android/start) - Firebase Authentication provides a secure and easy-to-use authentication system, allowing users to sign in and access their diary entries securely.
 * [Max Keppeler's Sheet Compose Dialog](https://github.com/maxkeppeler/sheets-compose-dialogs) - Firebase Authentication provides a secure and easy-to-use authentication system, allowing users to sign in and access their diary entries securely.

-* [StevDza-San's MessageBarCompose](https://github.com/stevdza-san/MessageBarCompose) - Animated Message Bar UI that can be wrapped around your screen content in order to display Error/Success messages in your app.
+* [Stevdza-San's MessageBarCompose](https://github.com/stevdza-san/MessageBarCompose) - Animated Message Bar UI that can be wrapped around your screen content in order to display Error/Success messages in your app.
 It is adapted and optimized for use with Compose and Material 3 projects.

-* [StevDza-San's OneTapCompose](https://github.com/stevdza-san/OneTapCompose) - Animated Message Bar UI that can be wrapped around your screen content in order to display Error/Success messages in your app.
+* [Stevdza-San's OneTapCompose](https://github.com/stevdza-san/OneTapCompose) - Animated Message Bar UI that can be wrapped around your screen content in order to display Error/Success messages in your app.
 It is adapted and optimized for use with Compose and Material 3 projects.

 # :memo: Authors :memo:
 - [@stevdza-san](https://github.com/stevdza-san)